U.S. House panel seeks to advance bill to ban assault-style rifles

 The second House Judiciary Committee bill would remove current federal prohibitions against gun and ammunition makers being sued for damages resulting from the unlawful misuse of firearms.
 Vigorous gun industry lobbying has blocked such a move in the past.

 If the panel approves the bills, the full House is likely to pass them.
-But that could be as far as the legislative effort goes in the months leading up to the Nov.
-8 midterm elections, when Republicans are favored to win back a majority in at least one chamber of Congress.
+But the legislative effort is unlikely to go much further in the months leading up to the Nov.
+8 midterm elections, when Republicans are favored to win a majority in at least one chamber of Congress.

-"I'm sorry to say that unless they (Senate Republicans) are keeping their feelings confidential, it does not appear encouraging," Senate Judiciary Committee Chairman Dick Durbin told reporters on Tuesday when asked about prospects in that chamber.

 A 10-year ban on assault weapons expired in 2004 and several attempts to bring it back have so far failed.